chenxingqiang/secret-learn/doc/faq.rst

 its usefulness via common use-cases/applications and corroborate performance improvements, if any, with benchmarks and/or plots.
-It is expected that the proposed algorithm should outperform the methods that are already implemented in jax-sklearn at least in some areas.
+It is expected that the proposed algorithm should outperform the methods that are already implemented in secret-learn at least in some areas.

 Inclusion of a new algorithm speeding up an existing model is easier if: